carbon-design-system/rfcs/text/0000-carbon-addons.md

 In order to help keep consistency between different Carbon Addons, components are built based on [templates](https://github.com/loganmccaul/rfcs/blob/master/text/0000-carbon-addons.md#templates-carbon-addons-templates).
 Custom components are not allowed in order to maintain reusability.
 If a new type of component is needed then a new template can be created.
 That is to say, templates should not be limiting.

-In similar fashion to Storybook and in order to encourage documentation of components, the development is done through the [development server](https://github.com/loganmccaul/rfcs/blob/master/text/0000-carbon-addons.md#templates-carbon-addons-templates) which will load the code.mdx file (by default) attached to the component.
-This will render the same screen that will be published to the docs and can utilize docs components for demonstration purposes.
+In similar fashion to Storybook and in order to encourage documentation of components, the development is done through the [development server](https://github.com/loganmccaul/rfcs/blob/master/text/0000-carbon-addons.md#templates-carbon-addons-templates) which will load the `code.md` file (by default) associated with the component.
+The `code.md` is the same that will be published to the docs and can utilize docs components for demonstration purposes.

 The [CLI](https://github.com/loganmccaul/rfcs/blob/master/text/0000-carbon-addons.md#templates-carbon-addons-templates) tool can be used to select one or more components to develop at a time.
 Allowing for Carbon Addon developers to focus on a specific task.

 Using the provided CI config files components can be easily set up to manually publish using lerna or semantic release.
 I am still not sure of the best way to handle versioning between different libraries or with Carbon.
 I would love to hear any ideas.

 Components can also include other Docs files.
-For example, a View component has the `code.mdx` file, but also `styles.md` and `usage.mdx`.
+For example, a View component has the `code.md` file, but also `styles.md` and `usage.md`.
 These docs files should be included in the mdx frontmatter as tabs and are used to showcase design documentation.

 ## Docs

 Using the built-in devops scripts all components in a Carbon Addon are automatically documented and published to a Github Pages site.
 When a component is updated its latest docs will automatically be published when that component is merged into master.
 This allows for the Addon library and the documentation to always be 100% in sync and is one of the most valuable parts of the Carbon Addons tooling.

 The docs site uses [Carbon's Gatsby Theme](https://github.com/carbon-design-system/gatsby-theme-carbon) with only a slight modification to load the components docs from the installed components package.
 This makes sure documentation across Carbon and Carbon Addons are consistent in the way they look.
 It also means any md or mdx file can be added manually for extra documentation such as a Getting Started doc.

+MDX is based on JSX and is really only stable for React at the moment, however, they are working on adding support for other languages such as Vue.
+If the Addon is React based the documentation files can be mdx files and a bit more interactive.
+If the Addon is in another language the documentation files can be normal md files.

 The component's docs layout is specified within the template for the component.
 When a new component is created a base level docs file will be created with the required and optional section headers already prefilled.
 Unit tests determine if a new component's docs have been updated, and have changed enough to be considered fully documented.
 This helps automate the process of checking to make sure docs are up to date.